 Meanwhile, clearing and settlement continues to be a significant area of focus.
 Gill Wadsworth checks in with the seemingly never-ending implementation of the Central Securities Depository Regulation (CSDR) to assess what work still needs to be done.

 Russia’s invasion of Ukraine has also provoked a lot of discussion about sustainable investing with greenwashing again being front and centre.
 In other words, if a fund said it is cutting out Russian companies, does it also exclude subsidiaries with ties to Russia.
 We talk to industry experts to get their views and best methods to validate a fund manager and companies’ claims.
 Jannah Patchay also explores the digital solutions that can be applied to the many ESG data challenges.

 At the time of writing, a ceasefire has not been called and the death toll continues to rise.
 All our thoughts with the victims and a profound hope that peace will be restored immediately.

 Lynn Strongin Dodds, Editor.

-*Clearly many of us are working remotely for the foreseeable future, so if you do wish to receive your print copy of Best Execution at home, just send me an email with your preferred address. firstname.lastname@example.org
+*Many of us are currently working in a hybrid manner, so if you do wish to receive your print copy of Best Execution at home, just send me an email with your preferred address. email@example.com

 N.B.
 We are no longer publishing our features online until the print magazine has been distributed.
 To be assured of receiving these features request a free subscription, and if you want a weekly round-up of market news, sign up to our weekly Best Execution Newsletter – click here to register.